datanav/docs/pricing.rst

 ..
 NOTE::

    A developer environment is meant for development purposes for a single developer.
 These should not be used to host test, staging or production environments.
 The development environment is cloud-only and restricted.
-We strongly encourage following `test-driven development practices <https://en.wikipedia.org/wiki/Test-driven_development>`_ by using the :ref:`Sesam Client <sesam-client>`.
+We strongly encourage following `test-driven development practices <https://en.wikipedia.org/wiki/Test-driven_development>`_ by using the :doc:`Sesam Client <sesam-client>`.

 .. list-table:: Runtime environments
    :widths: 70 30